dovy/vuepress-plugin-clipboard-copy/README.md

-# dovy/plugin-clipboard-copy

-> clipboard-copy plugin for vuepress

-Originated from the work of @rdwatters, see https://github.com/vuejs/vuepress/issues/703.
+Vuepress Code Copy Plugin

+> A plugin for Vuepress that appends a copy button (and logic) to every instance of a given selector (defaults to `div[class*="language-"] pre`